January 21, 2020

 This is not the first time that researchers have revealed just how flimsy the record of support is for ABA.
 In 2010, the What Works Clearinghouse of the U.S. Department of Education tracked down 58 studies of ABA, of which exactly one met its standards for methodological adequacy (and a second met them “with reservations”).
 The more comprehensive PB review, containing another decade’s worth of studies, just makes the “evidence-based” claim about ABA even more difficult to defend.

 And, unlike the “What Works” report of ABA research, the new review also evaluates several other types of intervention.
-It found that solid evidence supports other approaches, notably those that are not only different from, but virtually the polar opposite of, ABA.
+It found that solid evidence supports other approaches, including one that is not only different from, but virtually the polar opposite of, ABA.
 The mere existence of such approaches — and the fact that they’ve been carefully evaluated — will surprise anyone who has bought the behaviorists’ party line: It’s our method or you’re out of luck.
 But, yes, there are indeed programs and facilities whose premise is that kids with autism are people with whom to develop a relationship, not bundles of behaviors to be reinforced or extinguished.
 One with a particularly strong theoretical base and clinical track record is DIR/Floortime, developed by the late child psychiatrist Stanley Greenspan, whose priority was “to avoid focusing only on changing the behavior.”
 The DIR model emphasizes emotional development, individual differences, and trusting relationships.
 Whereas ABA is about doing things to autistic children, DIR is about working with them.
-(For more details, see this book, this article, and this website.11)
+(For more details, see this book, this article, and this website.12)

 The comprehensive new PB review concludes by pronouncing two types of intervention “promising” — and ABA was not one of them.
 (In fact, the reviewers urged insurance companies to consider covering these two data-backed models.)
 One is a hybrid called Naturalistic Developmental Behavioral Interventions, and the other is DIR/Floortime.
 Incidentally, almost four out of every five studies of the latter used a random-assignment methodology, so not only was the evidence in its favor impressive, but the quality of that evidence was high.